OpenDMA/opendma-spec/OpenDMA-Spec.md

 2. All class info objects containing a reference to a valid class object in their `opendma:SuperClass` property and whose `opendma:Class` object is an instance of the class class object (§8.2) are again valid class objects.

 This forms a tree like structure called the *OpenDMA class hierarchy*.
-The `opendma:Aspect` property of every valid clas object has to contain the value `false`.
+The `opendma:Aspect` property of every valid class object has to contain the value `false`.

 Constraints:
 The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.